Bidzina Ivanishvili: Citizenship

-Ivanishvili was granted Georgian citizenship by Saakashvili.
+Ivanishvili was granted Georgian citizenship by President Mikheil Saakashvili.
 In March 2010, Ivanishvili additionally attained French citizenship.
 In October 2011, he was deprived of his Georgian citizenship "according to Article 32 of the Georgian Law on Citizenship" (which lists grounds for loss of citizenship including "accept[ing] citizenship of another state"), shortly after he had announced his intention to form a political party to challenge Saakashvili.